North Shore and Hibiscus Coast Parks

 Where to Learn More

-Auckland Council — Long Bay Regional Park — official page with track maps, facility information and SCC parking booking.
+Auckland Council – Te Oneroa o Kahu / Long Bay Regional Park: official page with maps, facilities, dog rules, booking information and current alerts.

 Frequently Asked Questions